Huned-R/iWeather/README.md

 # iWeather
 <br />
 <p align="center">
-  Display weather using you current location and specified locations.
+  Display weather using you current location and a list of forecasts.
 </p>

 ## Features